 The scheme preserves and enhances the surrounding area by incorporating these key landscaping assets within the masterplan to create a strong sense of place and character.

-Opportunities plan for Lower Burgh Way, Chorley
+Opportunities and Constraints plan for Lower Burgh Way, Chorley